camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Then, two alternatives may occur.

 **Scenario 1**: User Consent is not required or Consent is already granted (Step 5).
-The API Exposure Platform will return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Invoker.
+The API Exposure Platform will return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Consumer.
 This is a unique identifier to identify the authentication request made by the Invoker.

 **Scenario 2**: Consent is required and has not yet been granted by the User (Step 6)

 - A mechanism is triggered to capture User Consent in the Operator:

   - The Operator triggers an out-of-band Consent capture mechanism to interact with the User.
 Operators can choose the consent capture mechanism that best suits their capabilities, preferences and needs, for example a push notification or an SMS.
-  - In parallel, the API Exposure Platform returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Invoker to indicate that the authentication request has been accepted and is being processed(Step 6).
+  - In parallel, the API Exposure Platform returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Consumer to indicate that the authentication request has been accepted and is being processed(Step 6).

-Then, the API Invoker polls the token endpoint by making an "HTTP POST" request by sending the grant_type (`urn:openid:params:grant-type:ciba`) and auth_req_id (OperatorAuthReqId) parameters (Step 7).
+Then, the API Consumer polls the token endpoint by making an "HTTP POST" request by sending the grant_type (`urn:openid:params:grant-type:ciba`) and auth_req_id (OperatorAuthReqId) parameters (Step 7).
-- The API Invoker will receive the following error code if the authorization is still pending to be accepted or rejected by the user.
+- The API Consumer will receive the following error code if the authorization is still pending to be accepted or rejected by the user.

     ```
     HTTP/1.1 400 Bad Request